-These Snickerdoodle Pumpkin Cookies are super soft and chewy (not cakey!), made with real pumpkin, and coated in cinnamon and sugar.
+These pumpkin snickerdoodles are super soft and chewy (not cakey!), made with real pumpkin, and coated in cinnamon and sugar.
 The perfect cookie recipe for fall!

 I have to admit, I’ve never really loved pumpkin cookies very much.
 I love pumpkin and cookies, but the problem with them is that they tend to be cakey and not really taste like cookies.
 I’d much rather just eat a piece of pumpkin cake.

-And let me tell you, these Pumpkin Spice Snickerdoodles deliver all of that.
+And let me tell you, this pumpkin snickerdoodle recipe delivers all of that.
 Not only are they super soft and chewy, but these cookies have actual pumpkin in them too.
-If you love pumpkin and snickerdoodles, then this is one recipe you have to try this fall!

 What You’ll Need For This Recipe

-This recipe starts out with some of your usual snickerdoodle cookie ingredients, but it features some special ingredients to transform these into soft pumpkin cookies.
-Here’s what you’ll need to make these easy pumpkin cookies:
+This recipe starts out with some of your usual snickerdoodle cookie ingredients, but with a few adjustments to give them lots of pumpkin flavor.

 - Egg yolk: This recipe doesn’t call for a whole egg, just the egg yolk.
-I promise that’s not a mistake.
+I promise that’s not a mistake!
 One of the main reasons pumpkin cookies tend to turn out cakey is because pumpkin adds moisture to the batter.
-In order to avoid this problem, I removed some moisture from the batter by just using an egg yolk instead of the whole egg.
+In order to avoid this problem, I removed some moisture by just using an egg yolk instead of the whole egg.

-- Pumpkin puree: Be careful to buy pure pumpkin puree and not pumpkin pie filling.
+- Pumpkin puree: Be careful to buy pure pumpkin puree and not pumpkin pie filling by accident.

-To make the cookies, start by whisk together the flour, spices, baking soda, cream of tartar, and salt in a large mixing bowl.
+To make the cookies, start by whisking together the flour, spices, baking soda, cream of tartar, and salt in a large mixing bowl.
 Set it aside while you prepare the wet ingredients.

 Cookie dough balls may be frozen for up to 3 months.
 Roll in the cinnamon sugar coating just before baking and bake from frozen for an additional 1 to 2 minutes.
 Baked cookies will also freeze well for up to 3 months, thaw to room temperature before serving.